 Truffle-Hunting, Chateau-Living And Wine-Tasting In the French Dordogne Valley (6)

-This, truffling training, in turn means that a well-trained truffle dog costs A LOT of money and the farmer here said her dog was stolen, dyed black and it tooks 6 months before they found it (apparently a stranger saw it wandering somewhere and took it to the police who identified it with the doggy chip).
-She’s had the dog back for over 6 months now and the black dye is still on the dog (most of it has come off though).
+Apparently, a stranger saw it wandering somewhere and took it to the police, who identified it with the doggy chip.
+She’s had the dog back for over six months now, and the black dye is still on the dog (most of it has come off, though).

 Truffle-Hunting, Chateau-Living And Wine-Tasting In the French Dordogne Valley (7)